yanone/speedpunk/README.md

 # Contribution

 I accept Pull Requests under the condition that utmost care is taken as to keeping the *speedpunklib* library for both Glyphs and RoboFont versions inside this repository identical.
+Maybe contact me first, because I may want to sort out things first.

 # History